allegroai/clearml-docs/docs/pipelines/pipelines.md

 Additionally, pipeline steps can directly report metrics or upload artifacts / models to the pipeline using these PipelineController and PipelineDecorator class methods: `get_logger`, `upload_model`, `upload_artifact`.

-The pipeline controller also offers automation for logging step metrics / artifacts / models on the pipeline task itself.
+The pipeline controller also supports automation for logging step metrics / artifacts / models on the pipeline task itself.
 Each pipeline step can specify metrics / artifacts / models to also automatically log to the pipeline Task.
 The idea is that pipeline steps report metrics internally while the pipeline automatically collects them into a unified view on the pipeline Task.
 To enable the automatic logging, use the `monitor_metrics`, `monitor_artifacts`, `monitor_models` arguments